 Personally, I have met a lot of salespeople who are selling without knowing anything about the customer needs, challenges, or strategies and they are selling products features without presenting the true added value of these products.
 I think you may have faced the same, especially with the infrastructure and equipment vendors.

 The book offers some useful techniques and tips to enhance the selling process and make it a value-driven process for both the customer and the seller.
 I think most of the big companies are using similar approaches and techniques mentioned in the book with different flavors.

-I tried to summarize the key points which I think they are important to others while I do recommend to read this book.
+I tried to summarize the key points which I think are important to others while I do recommend reading this book.
 Here are the key lessons I learned from this book

 - Transform the sales team from “Vending” to “Consultative” sales.